 Helps with Headaches and Migraines

 There is a lot of research showing how magnesium may help in relieving headache and migraine symptoms.
-While it isn’t a treatment for severe symptom relief, studies have shown that people with optimal levels of magnesium have had fewer cases of headaches and migraines.
+According to Katie Wells, creator of the health and wellness website, Wellness Mama, ‘studies indicate that those who have optimal levels of cellular magnesium have fewer instances of headaches and migraines.’

-- Let the mixture cool completely and then store it in the spray bottle.
-It can be stored at room temperature for at least 6 months.
+- When completely cool, transfer the oil to a glass spray bottle.
+Store at room temperature, it will keep for at least six months.
 I keep mine in the bathroom to use daily.

-Simply spray the oil on your arms, legs, and stomach daily.
-It will tingle on the skin a bit the first few times you use it, don’t worry though, that’s normal.
-It’ll start to fade after a few uses, but if it bothers you, dilute it with more water.
+- Spray the oil on your arms, legs, and stomach daily.
+It will tingle on the skin a little the first few times you use it, which is completely normal.
+This will fade after a few uses, but if it bothers you, dilute the oil in more water.

-After applying it, you can leave it on your skin to soak in, or wash it off after 30 minutes.
-I normally apply it after my shower, then rub body butter or coconut oil on my skin to moisturise about 5 minutes later.
-If you do not like the sticky feel of it on your skin, try applying it before your shower and rinse off, or at night before you go to bed where you won’t notice it as much.
+- After applying it, you can leave it on your skin to soak in, or wash it off after thirty minutes.
+I normally apply it after my shower, then rub body butter or coconut oil on my skin to moisturise after about five minutes.
+If you don’t like the sticky feel on your skin, try applying it before your shower and rinse it off while showering, or at night before you go to bed where you won’t notice it as much.

-Here are some natural food sources to boost your magnesium levels naturally:
+Here are some natural food sources to help increase magnesium levels in the body naturally:

 - Pumpkin seeds

 - Dark chocolate